 I will forever be a fan of the chuck roast for slow cooking beef.
 It has the perfect amount of fat that not only gives this carne guisada amazing flavor, but it will give you that succulent, fall-apart tender beef that we all know and love.

 Other cuts you can consider would be an arm roast or a round roast.
-Both perfectly acceptable choices, but they are leaner.
+More options include bottom or top round roasts, beef eye roasts, round tip, and even tri-tip.
+All perfectly acceptable choices, but they are leaner.
 This means they will not get to that unctuous texture.
-It'll be very good, just not great.
+It'll still be very good!

-For The Instant Pot: Simply sear using the high sauté function and add all of the ingredients, cook on high pressure for an hour and a half.
+For The Instant Pot: Simply sear using the high sauté function and add all of the ingredients, cook on high pressure for an 1-1.5 hours depending on the size of the roast.
 Allow pressure to release naturally.
 Remove lid and shred beef.

 For A Dutch Oven: Sear the beef in the dutch oven and then add all of the remaining ingredients, cover with a lid, and place into a 250° oven for 6-8 hours or until the meat is fall apart tender.